fadi06/take_home_challenge/docker/Readme.md

 ## Overview

-Spixay task: Build a simple Content Management System (CMS) with backend Laravel and docker.
+This project is a Laravel application configured to run in Docker.
+Follow the steps below to set up the project and start development.

 ## Prerequisites